phase/sbhs/DOCUMENTATION.md

 ### Character Table

-Note that if you add _$20_ to a character from the ROM, it will give you that character in ASCII.
+Note that if you subtract _$20_ to a character from the ROM, it will give you that character in ASCII.
 Hence all lowercase letters are uppercase in the ROM and will not be listed here.